 Regardless of the choice of sub-topic, each body paragraph must explicitly link to three things; the prompt, the topic sentence and the contention.
 This is the criteria for your discussion.
 Ensuring clear links to these three will assure the examiner that you have confidence in the material you are discussing.

 Your body paragraphs should be used to show the examiner how the ideas you have chosen to talk about relate to the prompt provided.
 Here it is necessary to use a combination of contemporary media examples, personal examples and linguist quotes as a means to prove the link between your chosen paragraph idea, your contention and the prompt.
 Try to find the most relevant examples which clearly demonstrate your line of thinking to the examiner.
 You don’t want to give them a reason to question the arguments you choose to present.

-Because of this, it is also important to be wary of this so that your essay flows in an orderly, sequential manner.
-Each idea presented within a paragraph and across the essay itself should follow a pathway; one leading into another.
+It is also important to be wary of this so that your essay flows in an orderly, sequential manner.
+Each idea presented within a paragraph and across the essay itself should follow a pathway, one leading into another.
 Use the ending of each body paragraph to come back to your essay prompt and reiterate your contention.
-This ensures you stay on topic the examiner can clearly visualize your understanding of your topic.
+This ensures you stay on topic and the examiner can clearly visualize your understanding of your topic.

 In the end, your job in your essay is to present a discussion of a given prompt; an understanding of both sides.
 Use examples and explanations to show your examiner that you comprehend how the prompt can be debated.

 - Writing the very first sentence of your essay can be difficult.
 Sometimes, to get yourself into the flow of writing, it can be helpful to integrate a linguistic quote into your first sentence.
 This also helps solidify your contention.
 For example:

 - “One’s idiolect, particularly lexical choices and accent can be strongly indicative of their unique identity and the social groups to which they belong; it is the most natural badge of symbol of public and private identity (David Crystal)”